NDC1700/Getting-and-cleaning/README.md

 Files :
   1 run_analysis.R is the script that produced the tidy dataset called "TidyData.csv".
   2 CodeBook described variables transformation
-  3 "TidyData.csv" is the tidy data set.
+  3 "TidyData.txt" is the tidy data set.